iggy-rs/iggy/README.md

 ## CLI

-The brand new, rich, interactive CLI is being implemented under the `cli` project, to provide the best developer experience.
-This will be a great addition to the Web UI, especially for all the developers who prefer using the console tools.
+The brand new, rich, interactive CLI is implemented under the `cli` project, to provide the best developer experience.
+This is a great addition to the Web UI, especially for all the developers who prefer using the console tools.

+Iggy CLI can be installed with `cargo install iggy-cli` and then simply accessed by typing `iggy` in your terminal.

 ![CLI](assets/cli.png)